 Carmakers love wings, and Aston Martin is no exception.
 The British carmaker was founded in 1913 by two gents, Lionel Martin and Robert Bamford.
 While they were selling Singer cars out of their Bamford & Martin shop, they came up with the idea to produce their own vehicles.
 Some years later, the name transitioned from Bamford & Martin to Aston Martin Motors, born from Martin’s name and the Aston Clinton Hillclimb in Buckinghamshire, where Martin would drive from time to time, no doubt spiritedly.
 The logo itself denotes speed (hence the wings), but it has evolved over the decades from simple superimposed A and M letters within a circle to, in 1927, a V-shaped winged logo and then, in 1987, to what is essentially the modern version.
 The emblem today employs straight wings and the Aston Martin name front and center, and it’s one of the more elegant brand emblems in existence today.

 Don’t make the mistake of thinking that Audi has anything to do with the Olympic Games.
-The four silver rings symbolize the merger, in 1932, of the four oldest car manufacturers in Germany: Audi, DKW, Horch and Wanderer.
-These four companies formed what is known as the Auto Union, and initially only Auto Union-specific cars bore the four-ringed badge, while the individual carmakers used their own logos.
+The four silver rings symbolize the 1932 merger of the four oldest car manufacturers in Germany: Audi, DKW, Horch and Wanderer.
+These four companies formed what is known as the Auto Union, and initially, only Auto Union-specific cars bore the four-ringed badge, while the individual carmakers used their own logos.
 In 1985, the Auto Union name disappeared forever and the Audi name (a Latin derivative of founder August Horch’s last name, meaning “to hear”) carried forth the same German auto-making spirit.
 It also carried forward the iconic emblem that lives on today, largely unchanged.
 Rumors have floated around claiming that the emblem symbolized four driven wheels from the Quattro all-wheel-drive system, but that claim has no historical merit.
 Still, Audi occasionally has made reference to the connection, capitalizing on a bit of synchronicity.

 There are few names in the automotive industry that carry as much panache and gravitas as the British manufacturer Bentley Motors.
 The emblem shows a bold “B” surrounded by a set of spread wings.
 The hood ornament is similar, with a large capital B and aviary wings that flow backward.
 The significance of the emblem is the “B” reflecting the Bentley name, after Walter Owen Bentley, who founded the company in 1919.
 The winged design links to the original company name, Bentley Aero; the company originally manufactured rotary engines for planes during World War I.